javasuresh91/Full-Stack-Developer/README.txt

     -this.state is used to declare the variable. syntax: this.state = {<variable_name>:<default_variable_value>}
     -this.setStatus() is used to assign the value for the state variable. syntax: this.setState({<variable_name>:<variable_value>})
     -Whenever calling this.setState() the full component will get reloaded.
+Observer
+    -It is class or component whioch is used to listen the Registry, In registry we can add the component to listen.
+    -